-Wrapped alignments
+Wrapped Alignments

 Wrapped alignments can be toggled on and off using the $Format \Rightarrow Wrap$ menu option (Figure 1.27).
 Note that the annotation lines are also wrapped.
 Wrapped alignments are great for publications and presentations but are of limited use when working with large numbers of sequences.

-Furthermore, alignment annotation (see Section 2.6) cannot be interactively created or edited in wrapped mode, and selection of large regions is difficult.
+If annotations are not all visible in wrapped mode, expand the alignment window to view them.
+Note that alignment annotation (see Section 2.8) cannot be interactively created or edited in wrapped mode, and selection of large regions is difficult.

-Figure 1.27: Wrapping the alignment
+Figure 1.27: Wrapping the alignment.